The Royal Conservatory of Music: Post-war growth

-Glenn Gould – arguably the conservatory's most outstanding pupil – studied theory, organ, and piano, graduating at the age of 12 in 1946 with an ARCT diploma of the highest honours.
+Glenn Gould, one of the conservatory's most notable pupils, studied theory, organ, and piano, graduating at the age of 12 in 1946 with an ARCT diploma of the highest honours.

 In 1947, King George VI awarded the conservatory its royal charter in recognition of its status as one of the Commonwealth's greatest music schools.
 The Toronto Conservatory of Music became The Royal Conservatory of Music.

 During Ettore Mazzoleni's term as principal (1945–68), the conservatory grew rapidly.
 Mazzoleni had been director of the Conservatory Orchestra since 1934.
 Two other prominent figures who contributed to the achievements of this period were chairman of the board Edward Johnson (who served from 1947 to 1959) and Arnold Walter, who was appointed director of the new Senior School in 1946.
 The Senior School offered a two-year program with professional performance training combined with related courses in theory and history.
 The initial success of the project gave rise to a three-year program leading to an Artist Diploma, as well as the conservatory's Opera School (begun in 1946), which provided training in all aspects of opera production.
 These developments led to the creation of the Royal Conservatory Opera Company, which went on to become the Canadian Opera Company in 1959.

 With space now a major problem, the University of Toronto sold the College Street property to Ontario Hydro in 1962 (demolished to make way for the Ontario Power Building in 1975), and the conservatory moved to 273 Bloor Street West, the original site of McMaster University or McMaster Hall as well as Castle Memorial Hall.
 The concert and recital halls of the College Street site were only partially replaced in the move, and the library, residence, and all three pipe organs were lost.